ihthisham6/Stock_Trading_Application/README.md

 🔮 Future Improvements

-ML-Powered Portfolio Analysis: Add a new "Analysis" tab that calls a Python microservice to provide users with insights into their portfolio's sector diversification and risk profile (Beta calculation).

 Full Mobile Responsiveness: Add CSS media queries and leverage Bootstrap's responsive utilities to ensure the application is fully usable and looks professional on tablet and mobile devices.

 👨‍💻 Author